ljarvi/SUEWS/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: S2

 	:Description:
-		A parameter related to soil moisture dependence [mm]
+		A parameter related to soil moisture dependence [mm].
+In ´gs_model´= 2, this should be zet to 0.

 	:Configuration:
 		.. csv-table::